Rad-Lab-Northwestern/Rad-Lab/README.md

 Note:it took ~25s to load GUI
 ## How Use
-1.in Predict Tab select Model or load h5 model(... button) 2.Select type ofData:
+1.in Predict Tab select Model or load h5 model ("..." pushbutton)

+2.Select type ofData:

-    2.1 "Upload Data": select a cvs file (time,temperature) for 11 initial points.If data have header select "With header" checkbox.Then press "Load" button to show in Table or
+>2.1 "Upload Data": select a cvs file (time,temperature) for 11 initial points.If data have header select "With header" checkbox.Then press "Load" button to show in Table

+or

-    2.2 "Table": write time and Temperature in Table 3.Press "predict" Button, wait ~2second
+>2.2 "Table": write time and Temperature in Table

+3.Press "predict" Button, wait ~2 second